 Top 8 Budgeting Problems Companies Face in Fiscal Planning

-What are the top 8 budgeting problems comapnies face in fiscal planning?
-Organizations around the world are working harder to than ever to deliver sustainable, profitable growth.
+What are the top 8 budgeting problems companies face in fiscal planning?
+Organisations around the world are working harder than ever to deliver sustainable, profitable growth.
 Part of that growth strategy is achieved through fiscal planning – a process that involves compiling, monitoring, and updating a company’s revenue, spending, debt, and capital forecasts for the inclusion in the annual budget.
 It is a major operational task that comes once a year but tends to last for longer than expected.

 If you ask any CFO of a large company, they have likely lost a few nights (or weeks) of sleep during this period of coordinating people, aligning numbers, and managing approvals.
 While there are many different contributors in the budgeting process, they are the ones who are ultimately responsible for defining goals, benchmarking business performance, making adjustments and enforcing the budget company-wide.
 Needless to say, it can be a stressful time without the right systems and efficient processes in place.